 The Legal Ombudsman has restricted the categories of clients who are eligible to complain to it.
 Broadly speaking, a complainant must be an individual (including trustees, personal representatives and beneficiaries of estates), a small business or a charity or club with an annual net income of less than £1 million.
 For further guidance please refer to the Legal Ombudsman Scheme Rules.

 If you wish to make a complaint relating to a bill, you must do so within one month of receiving the bill, failing which we will be under no obligation to investigate or to attempt to resolve the complaint.
 You may also have the right to apply to the court for assessment of the bill under Part III of the Solicitors Act 1974, or Part 48 of the Civil Procedure Rules 1999 normally within twelve months of delivery of the bill.
 The Legal Ombudsman may decline to consider your complaint if you have applied to the court for assessment of the bill.

 No charge will be made for the time spent in investigating and responding to a complaint.

 Information about reporting an individual or firm to the SRA is available on the SRA website.
+If you have any concerns about our behaviour or professional conduct you can raise these with the SRA.
 Please note that the SRA does not deal with complaints about poor service.